-Emily Wexler is a choreographer, dancer, and teacher.
-Her work shapes itself through an intense desire to uncover gravity of meaning by layering aspects of memory, sorrow, fear, sincerity, humor, urgency, and love.
-Her motivation and perspective has been profoundly influenced through the practice of modern dance.
+- Emily Wexler is a choreographer, dancer, and educator.
+Her work shapes itself through an intense desire to uncover gravity of meaning by layering aspects of memory and time.
+Her motivation and perspective has been profoundly influenced through the practice of ballet and modern dance.

 She has been supported for her choreography through various awards from academic, public, and private funding.
-In 2008 she was honored with the ACDFA/Dance Magazine Award for Outstanding Choreography, in 2000 she was a recipient of the Gertude Claytor Award from the Academy of American Poets for a collection of her poems, and in 2012 she was nominated for a Bessie Award (New York Dance and Performance Award) for her performance in Yvonne Meier's "Mad Heidi".
+She has been honored with the ACDFA/Dance Magazine Award for Outstanding Choreography, has been nominated for a Bessie Award in Outstanding Performance, received an ensemble cast Bessie Award, was a recipient of an Honorable Mention for the Gertude Claytor Award from the Academy of American Poets for a collection of her poems, received a Foundation for Contemporary Art Emergency Grant, and received an Artist Relief Grant.

-As a performer she has worked with Asubtout, Rebecca Brooks, Kim Brandt, DCrum, Ishmael Houston-Jones, Lyndsey Karr, Sam Kim, Karinne Keithley, Jen McGinn, Ryan McNamara, Yvonne Meier, Katy Pyle, and Ann Liv Young.
+As a performer and collaborator she has worked with Rebecca Brooks, Kim Brandt, Beth Gill, Ishmael Houston-Jones, Karinne Keithley, Jen McGinn, Ryan McNamara, Yvonne Meier, and Katy Pyle.

 She was raised in New Jersey.
 She has a fraternal twin sister, older sister, and phenomenal parents.

-She holds a BA and MFA in Dance from Hollins University.
+She has a BA and MFA in Dance from Hollins University